mvolkmann/blog/input/eleventy/github-pages.md

    to view the site.
 1. Considering bookmarking this URL.

-To make changes to the site:
+To make local changes to the site:

 1. Edit site source files.
 1. Start the local eleventy server if it isn't already running